Major Arcana · 7

 Upright keywords: willpower, victory, determination, control

-The lesson is to keep your hands on the reins.
-Know the destination.
-Keep your emotional energy organized.
-Do not confuse intensity with direction.
-Upright, The Chariot says the path can move, but you must drive it on purpose.
+The lesson is to keep your hands on the reins: know the destination, organize your energy, and do not confuse intensity with direction.

 The Chariot reversed meaning